Caroline & Patrick

 Industrial Mill Wedding Venue

-This industrial mill looks great, both inside and out, but one of it’s biggest appeals has to be that each floor hosts a different part of your wedding day.
+This industrial mill looks great, both inside and out, but one of its biggest appeals has to be that each floor hosts a different part of your wedding day.
 No more waiting for the room to be turned around.
-No more having your guests ushered outside while tables and chairs are re-arranged.
+No more having your guests ushered outside while tables and chairs are rearranged.
 Here you start at the top, and you work your way down.
 And, in case you’re wondering, yes…there’s a lift.

 So, I started the day on the top floor, which has this fantastic little dressing room, as well as the main ceremony room.
 I met Caroline and her bridesmaids, who were a mix of calm, nervous and excited.
 Sometimes all at the same time.
 It was also my first time working with Rochelle O’Brien (make-up artist) and Helen Sutcliffe (hair stylist).
 It’s always good to meet new wedding industry folk, especially so close to home, too.